jmozah/intOS-dfs/README.md

 2) In conjunction with intOS-compute layer to work as a data provider for large scale parallel data processing engine over the internet.

+### User

+every user is associated with a 24 word mnemonic based hd wallet.
+This wallet is passwod protected and stored in the datadir. whenever a user created a pod for himself, a new key pair is created using this mnemonic.
+A user can use this mnemonic and import his account in any device and instantly see all his pods.

 ### What is a pod?